paullstanley/Knowledge-Articles/JAPI-Permissions.md

-# How to identify and configure required permissions for Jamf Pro API Roles and Clients.
+# How to identify required permissions for Jamf Pro API Roles and Clients.

 ---

-## Issue
-When configuring **Jamf Pro API Clients** or **Roles**, it can be unclear which permissions are required to access specific endpoints.
-Without knowing the exact privileges, API requests may fail with authorization errors.

----

-## Environment
-- **Jamf Pro** (Cloud or On-Premise)
-- **Jamf Pro API** (v1 or newer)
-- Admin access to Swagger documentation (`/api/doc`)
-- Shell access to run scripts

----

-## Cause
-Jamf’s API requires specific permissions for each endpoint, defined by the `x-required-privileges` field.
-However, these permissions are not always readily visible or easy to compile manually, especially across many endpoints.

----

-## Resolution
-### Step 1: Using Swagger Documentation
+### Option 1: Using Swagger Documentation
 Jamf Pro's built-in Swagger documentation lists the required permissions for each endpoint clearly under the `x-required-privileges` field.

 **Access Swagger Documentation:**